pas-audio-server/pas-core/README.md

 ## Are other contributors welcome?

 Not yet but I am very hopeful pas becomes worthy of other developer's interest.
+It would be so cool if my kid or one of my former students were among those future contributors.

 ## Is pas shitty code?